LiuYuancheng/Py_Web_Contents_Download_Tool/Readme.md

 3. Check the result:

-   For example, if you copy the url "https://www.carousell.sg/" as the first url you want to check into the file "urllist.txt" file, all the html files, image file and js files will be under folder "**`1_www.carousell.sg_files`**"
+   For example, if you copy the url "https://www.carousell.sg/" as the first url you want to check into the file "urllist.txt" file, all the html files, image file and js files will be under folder "`1_www.carousell.sg_files`"

    - The main web page will be saved as:  "`1_www.carousell.sg_files/1_www.carousell.sg.html`"
    - The image used in the page will be saved in folder: "`1_www.carousell.sg_files/img`"
    - The html/imge/css import by href will be saved in folder: "`1_www.carousell.sg_files/link`"
    - The js file used by the page will be saved in folder: "`1_www.carousell.sg_files/script`"
    - The url https://www.carousell.sg/ string will be saved in the file `1_www.carousell.sg_files/Info.txt`.
+   - The certificate of host www.carousell will be download as file `1_www.carousell.sg_files/cert/cert.der`.